 The summer was coming up, so the Coach thought a good approach would be to enroll Anthony in the Summer Youth Employment Program (SYEP) and try to link him to an arts-based non-profit program.
 Anthony and the Coach went to the SYEP website together and also searched for youth development programs.
-They found one and he was accepted!
+They discovered an SYEP program called Groundswell, where Anthony could participate in the design of a mural in the community.
+They also found a summer writing workshop with Youth Communication where Anthony could refine his writing skills and potentially publish an article in their youth magazine.